dask/dask-ml/docs/source/incremental.rst

 Scikit-Learn estimators supporting the ``partial_fit`` API.
 Each individual chunk in a Dask Array can be passed to the estimator's ``partial_fit`` method.

-Dask-ML provides two ways to achieve this: :ref:`incremental.blockwise-metaestimator`, for wrapping any estimator with a `partial_fit` method, and :ref:`incremental.pre-wrapped` for estimators that have already been wrapped in the meta-estimator.
+Dask-ML provides two ways to achieve this: :ref:`incremental.blockwise-metaestimator`, for wrapping any estimator with a `partial_fit` method, and some pre-daskified :ref:`incremental.dask-friendly` incremental.

 .. _incremental.blockwise-metaestimator: